On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Proofs of the main theorems

-Part (2).
+(3) Assume that $\sigma(c)$ is convergent.
 Let $\tau\neq 0$ be an Abel measure which is not an $M$-measure.
-Then is a non-zero integrable function on $\C$ supported on $P_c$ satisfying $R_*(f)=f.$ By Lemma 11 in \cite{MakRuelle} there exists an invariant Beltrami differential $\mu$ with $\mu(z)=\frac{|f(z)|}{f(z)}$ almost everywhere on $supp(f).$ Computations give By invariance this reduces to
+Then is a non-zero integrable function on $\C$ supported on $P_c(R)$ satisfying $R_*(f)=f.$ By Lemma 11 in \cite{MakRuelle} there exists an invariant Beltrami differential $\mu$ with $\mu(z)=\frac{|f(z)|}{f(z)}$ almost everywhere on the support of $f.$ Computations give rise to By the invariance of $\mu$, this reduces to

-Now, if $R$ is stable and since $\sigma(c)$ is convergent then, by Corollary \ref{cor.motivation} the sequence $\sigma(c)$ converges to $0$.
-Let $s_n(\bar{c})$ be the partial sums of the formal series $A_{v}(\bar{c})$, here $\bar{c}$ is any critical point.
-Then by assumptions, Lemma \ref{lm.struc.invariant} and the formula after Lemma \ref{lem.convergence} together yield Abel's theorem then gives replacing these values in (\ref{cuatro}) gives the desired contradiction. \end{proof}
+Now, as $R$ is stable and since $\sigma(c)$ is convergent, then Corollary by \ref{cor.motivation} we have that $\sigma(c)$ converges to $0$.
+Let $s_n(\bar{c})$ be the partial sums of the formal series $A_{R(c)}(\bar{c})$, here $\bar{c}$ is any critical point.
+Then the assumptions, Lemma \ref{lm.struc.invariant}, and the formula after Lemma \ref{lem.ratcrit} together with the fact that $\sigma(c)$ converges to $0$ yield Abel's theorem then gives After replacing these values in (\ref{cuatro}) we achieve the desired contradiction. \end{proof}

+Note that the condition that $P_c(R)$ has measure zero is used to guarantee that the measure $\tau$ is an $M$-measure.
+As mentioned in the introduction, this condition can be dropped for maps with a completely invariant Fatou domain.

 With small modifications the theorems above can be extended to the case of entire or meromorphic functions with finitely many critical and asymptotic values.